RokyLGND/RokyLGND/README.md

 ### Hello!
 I'm José Manoel 🤝

  Hello!
 I'm here to improve my skills in creating beautiful and intuitive interfaces.
 I recently made a career transition, to an Android developer, and since then, I've been creating some projects.
 My specialties include Kotlin, git, and GitHub.
-UI components include TextView, EditText, Button, Toast for message display, Explicit Intent to open the second Activity,FindViewById to retrieve UI components, and String resources.
+UI components include TextView, EditText, Button, Toast for message display, Explicit Intent to open the second Activity, FindViewById to retrieve UI components, and String resources.
 </p>

  📚 I’m currently studying and improving my skills as an Android Developer